-The network code shall set out that all firm and interruptible capacity services for each time interval (with the possible exception of within-day capacity) are allocated via auctions.
-The network code shall set out the principles of anonymous and transparent online-based auction procedures, which should avoid any abuse of a dominant market position.
+The network code(s) shall set out that all firm and interruptible capacity services for each time interval (with the possible exception of within-day capacity) are allocated via auctions.
+The network code(s) shall set out the principles of anonymous and transparent online-based auction procedures, which should avoid any abuse of a dominant market position.

-The network code shall set out a harmonised auction design, which is applicable at every interconnection point within the EU.
-Where the network code does not provide for a fully harmonised auction design at every interconnection point, because this is -for duly justified reasons- not appropriate, the same detailed auction design shall be established at least between adjacent transmission system operators for each interconnection point and shall be subject to review by the regulatory authorities concerned and to market consultations according to 1.5.
+The network code(s) shall set out a harmonised auction design, which is applicable at every interconnection point within the EU.
+Where the network codes do not provide for a fully harmonised auction design at every interconnection point, because this is -for duly justified reasons- not appropriate, the same detailed auction design shall be established at least between adjacent Transmission System Operators for each interconnection point and shall be subject to review by the regulatory authorities concerned and to market consultations according to paragraph 1.6.

-The network code shall set out a fully harmonised auction design for firm day-ahead capacity.
-The network code shall however allow deviations from this design for the potential implementation of day-ahead implicit auctions.
+The network code(s) shall set out a fully harmonised auction design for firm day-ahead capacity.
+This design should however in no way prevent TSOs from already implementing day-ahead implicit auctions.